donaldocelaj/donaldocelaj.github.io/README.md

 I'm very curious about economics and how tax rates effect society as a whole.
 I did a study involving 118 countries and seeing how their tax rates affected aspects of their society.
+It seems that unemployment was quite correlated with tax rates but death rate wasn't correlated very much.

 https://medium.com/@donaldocelaj/effect-of-income-taxes-on-the-individual-8f744b1a7611